An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

-For small systems (LiH, H$_6$), we observe that using a smaller operator pool is sufficient to reach the chemical accuracy.
-For \textbf{LiH} molecule, the standard ADAPT-VQE demonstrates a steady convergence, reaching the highest accuracy.
-In contrast, MB-ADAPT-VQE ($k=20$) exhibits a superior initial convergence rate, crossing the chemical accuracy threshold significantly faster than the standard method.
-Lower $k$ values ($k=1, 5$) show plateau earlier, struggling to reach the required accuracy.
-In terms of number of CNOTs, standard ADAPT-VQE is more efficient, requiring fewer than $60$ parameters and less than $600$ CNOTs to reach high precision.
-While MB-ADAPT-VQE ($k=20$) reaches chemical accuracy quickly in terms of optimization steps and gradient measurements, it incurs a higher cost in parameter count and gate depth (CNOTs) to achieve the same error compared to the standard ADAPT-VQE.
-For \textbf{H$_6$}, we observe that the MB-ADAPT-VQE ($k=10$) demonstrates a dramatic reduction in measurement overhead, reaching chemical accuracy faster (in terms of function evaluations) than the standard ADAPT-VQE.
-The standard method shows a long tail requiring more evaluations to break the chemical accuracy barrier.
-MB-ADAPT-VQE ($k=10$) achieves chemical accuracy with under 50 parameters and at approximately 200 CNOTs, whereas standard ADAPT-VQE requires nearly 150 parameters and significantly deeper circuits ($>1600$ CNOTs) to reach the same threshold.
-For \textbf{H$_8$} molecule, the standard ADAPT-VQE regains its advantage.
-While MB-ADAPT-VQE ($k=20, 30$) performs respectably, the standard ADAPT-VQE maintains a steeper slope.
-Standard ADAPT-VQE reaches chemical accuracy with approximately 100 parameters and $\approx 1,500$ CNOTs.
-In contrast, the MB-ADAPT-VQE variants result in significantly heavier circuits (over 1,000 parameters and $8,000+$ CNOTs) to reach similar error rates.
-For larger systems \textbf{H$_2$O}, the standard ADAPT-VQE demonstrates superior parameter efficiency in the early ansatz growth phase ($<500$ parameters), while the MB-ADAPT-VQE strategy sacrifices more parameters and continue to reduce the error significantly further (reaching $\approx 2.5 \times 10^{-3}$ Ha) by using a larger ansatz.
+For small systems (LiH, H$_6$), we observe that using a smaller operator pool is sufficient to reach chemical accuracy.
+For \textbf{LiH}, standard ADAPT-VQE demonstrates steady convergence and reaches the highest accuracy.
+In contrast, MB-ADAPT-VQE ($k=20$) exhibits a superior initial convergence rate, crossing the chemical-accuracy threshold significantly faster than the standard method.
+Lower $k$ values ($k=1, 5$) plateau earlier and struggle to reach the required accuracy.
+In terms of CNOT count, standard ADAPT-VQE is more efficient, requiring fewer than $60$ parameters and fewer than $600$ CNOTs to reach high precision.
+While MB-ADAPT-VQE ($k=20$) reaches chemical accuracy quickly in terms of optimization steps and gradient measurements, it incurs a higher parameter count and CNOT count to achieve the same error.
+For \textbf{H$_6$}, MB-ADAPT-VQE ($k=10$) demonstrates a substantial reduction in measurement overhead, reaching chemical accuracy faster in terms of function evaluations than standard ADAPT-VQE.
+The standard method shows a long tail requiring more evaluations to cross the chemical-accuracy threshold.
+MB-ADAPT-VQE ($k=10$) achieves chemical accuracy with fewer than 50 parameters and approximately 200 CNOTs, whereas standard ADAPT-VQE requires nearly 150 parameters and more than 1600 CNOTs to reach the same threshold.
+For \textbf{H$_8$}, standard ADAPT-VQE regains its advantage.
+While MB-ADAPT-VQE ($k=20, 30$) performs respectably, standard ADAPT-VQE maintains a steeper slope.
+Standard ADAPT-VQE reaches chemical accuracy with approximately 100 parameters and $\approx 1{,}500$ CNOTs.
+In contrast, the MB-ADAPT-VQE variants result in substantially higher parameter and CNOT counts (over 1,000 parameters and more than 8,000 CNOTs) to reach similar error rates.
+For the larger \textbf{H$_2$O} system, the standard ADAPT-VQE demonstrates superior parameter efficiency in the early ansätze growth phase ($<500$ parameters), while the MB-ADAPT-VQE strategy sacrifices more parameters and continues to reduce the error significantly further (reaching $\approx 2.5 \times 10^{-3}$ Ha) by using a larger ansätze.